oceanhackweek/oceanhackweek.github.io/ohw22/index.md

 # OceanHackWeek 2022 (OHW22)

-OceanHackWeek 2022 will take place **August 15-19, 2022**.
-The workshop will follow a hybrid form consisting of a global virtual event and a number of regional “satellite” events that are either in-person or virtual.
+OceanHackWeek 2022 will happen from **August 15-19, 2022**.
+The workshop will take a hybrid form consisting of a global virtual event and a number of regional satellite events that are either in-person or virtual.

 ```{image} ../assets/images/ohw_hacking/ohw19-hacking.JPG
 :alt: OHW19 in person, hacking